 Gardening Cat Report

-Some more gardening cat reflections - Fluff-Fluff keeps practicing his parabolic leaps of faith over the water race.
+Some more gardening cat reflections - Fluff-Fluff keeps practising his parabolic leaps of faith over the water race.
 He's totally fearless.
 And each morning Beige-Puss disappears on me.
 Where does he go?
 To the base of the big gum tree, where he sits in the pots, on sentinel pigeon duty.
 Poor B-Puss, snowy white cat - I should sew him a camouflage coat to help with hunting.
 It can't be easy!

 Fluff-Fluff - A Gardening Cat